Welcome to Zia:

 inspired by fresh produce, vibrant flavors and good vibes.

-Justin and Lindsey moved to Paris in 2011 so that Justin could start cooking at the famed L’Arpège.
+Justin moved to Paris in 2011 so that he could start cooking at the famed L’Arpège.

-NOW OPEN (June 24, 2021): Justin and Lindsey are proud to announce the grand opening of their second restaurant concept, Milagro!!
+NOW OPEN (June 24, 2021): Justin is proud to announce the grand opening of his second restaurant concept, Milagro!!
 Just around the corner from Zia, we invite you to try our "bistronomique"menu, extensive wine list, and homelike interior design. https://www.milagroparis.com/

 MEET THE CHEF